Lillafüred

 Lillafüred (Miskolc-Lillafüred) is a town in Borsod-Abaúj-Zemplén county, Hungary.
 Officially, it is a part of Miskolc, though it is almost 12 kilometres away from the city, in the Bükk Mountains.
 Lillafüred is a tourist resort.

 History

-Count András Bethlen, the minister of agriculture, decided in the 1890s to build a holiday resort near Lake Hámori.
-The resort was named after his niece, Erzsébet (nicknamed: "Lilla") Vay, who was the sister of the then-ispán, or count, of Borsod County, Elemér Vay.
-The Palace Hotel was built by István Bethlen.
+Count András Bethlen of the Bethlen family, who served as Hungary's Minister of Agriculture in the 1890s, initiated the development of a holiday resort near Lake Hámori.
+He named it after his niece, Erzsébet (nicknamed: "Lilla") Vay, a member of the Vay family and sister of Elemér Vay, the count of Borsod County at the time.
+The Lillafüred Palace Hotel, a central feature of the resort, was later constructed by István Bethlen.